syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/03.connect-two-subnets-with-each-other/docs.en.md

 To create the host route:

-* Click on the left side bar, then "Network", then the network you want to share.
+* Click on the left side bar, then "Networks", then the network you want to share.
 * Click on the subnet you want to connect to
 * Click on "Edit Subnet" and go to "Subnet Details".
 * Under "Host Routes" we can now set the route.